 For example, my husband and I drink coffee in bed for about 20 minutes every morning and talk while we’re waking up and preparing to face the day.
 It gives us time to connect and sets us up to face the day.

-• Go to bed at the same time, every night if possible but at least several times a week.
+Every night if possible but at least several times a week.
 Put away your devices and be intentional about using the time to connect.
 Going to bed together allows you to talk and unwind and paves the way for sex and intimacy.
 Speaking of which…

 Yes, it takes time, and you’re often tired.
 But it’s critical if you want to connect with your spouse, stay close as a couple and build a strong marriage.
 And it doesn’t always have to take a lot of time – while a long romantic interlude is great, sometimes a quick romp provides all the connection you need!
 (And remember that this isn’t just for your husband – sex is for you too!)

 Do you hang onto small annoyances, things your husband says or does that really bug you?
 I try not to, but sometimes it requires putting mind over emotions, making a conscious choice to let it go.

 It’s hard to maintain a positive connection if you feel annoyed with him frequently, so consider making the choice to let some things go.
 I’m not talking about serious issues in your marriage (those need to be addressed), but rather the small things that just aren’t worth the anger or frustration you invest in them.

-• Plan at least one face-to-face activity (which many women prefer) and one side-by-side activity (which many men prefer) every week.
+7. Plan at least one face-to-face activity (which many women prefer) and one side-by-side activity (which many men prefer) every week.